tgwgraham/basic_PAPASMT_analysis/README.md

 # basic_PAPASMT_analysis
 Code for performing SASPT analysis on automated PAPA-SMT experiments

+This was designed for use with the automated SMT acquisition pipeline developed in the Tjian-Darzacq group, but it could easily be adapted for other data formats.

 # Requirements
 Requires the State Array Single-Particle Tracking (SASPT) analysis package, available here: https://saspt.readthedocs.io/en/latest/